swiftlang/swift/docs/ErrorHandlingRationale.rst

   errors or not; such a language has **typed propagation**.

-* Whether, in a language with typed propagation, the default rule is that that a function can produce an error or that it can't; this is the language's **default propagation rule**.
+* Whether, in a language with typed propagation, the default rule is that a function can produce an error or that it can't; this is the language's **default propagation rule**.

 * Whether, in a language with typed propagation, the language enforces